TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 By observation, `Congee`’s address remains unchanged between iterations.
 This means if we know the address of Congee this iteration, we can reuse that address next iteration.

-{% image "assets/breakfast_congee_address_unchanged.png", "jw-100", "" %}
+{% image "assets/breakfast_congee_address_unchanged.png", "jw-100", "Notice how the address of the Congee object (c) is consistent across repeated deserializations." %}

-Fortunately, this offset from the *heap's base address* is constant and we can calculate it to be `+0x131c0`... at least locally.
+Interestingly, the offset of `c` from the *heap's base address* is constant, and we can calculate it to be `+0x131c0`... at least locally.

 {% image "assets/breakfast_congee_heap_offset.png", "jw-100", "" %}